A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Theoretical Framework

+With $T_0^{\rm DFT+DMFT}$ the analogue of the DFT kinetic energy in the DFT+DMFT scheme.
+The comparison of \ref{Eq:ldadmftE2} and \ref{eq:edftdmft} yields:

-\end{widetext} The first expression is the so called double counting expression and the second one is the direct one.
-As in the usual DFT calculations in ABINIT\cite{Torrent08,abinit09}, the exact numerical equality of these two expressions is used in our calculations, both as a test of correctness of the numerical scheme and of the convergence.
+Eq. \ref{Eq:ldadmftE1} is the so called double counting expression of total energy and Eq. \ref{Eq:ldadmftE2} is the direct one.
+We emphasize the importance of non-diagonal terms in the calculation of the true kinetic energy in expression \ref{Eq:ldadmftE2}.
+This is essential for the correct calculation of energy.
+The exact numerical equality of these two expressions is used in our calculations, both as a test of correctness of the numerical scheme and of the convergence\cite{Torrent08}.
+This is an important test of the implementation.